-Southern England’s Premiere George Formby Tribute Act
+Southern England’s Premium 1940s Ukulele Player and George Formby Tribute Act

-As George Formby, Matthew has performed at many vintage railways and events, such as Didcot Railway Centre, West Somerset Railway, Mizens Railway, On-Parade Re-enactment Society, and a handful of stage productions including for Odiham Drama Society, Windlesham Players, and ‘Victory’, a play by Stephen Hall.
+In this guise, Matthew has performed at many vintage railways and events, such as Didcot Railway Centre, West Somerset Railway, Mizens Railway, On-Parade Re-enactment Society, and a handful of stage productions including for Odiham Drama Society, Windlesham Players, and ‘Victory’, a play by Stephen Hall.

 As well as his Formby impression, he works as a full time performer across the UK at weddings, concerts, cabaret spots, on cruise ships and festival and theatre stages.